aliozgur/aliozgur.github.io/privacy.md

 This site is [aliozgur.net](https://aliozgur.net), a personal blog run by Ali Özgür.

-It is a static site hosted on [GitHub Pages](https://pages.github.com).
 I do not run user accounts, a membership system, or my own analytics database.
 Third-party services listed below may collect data when you visit.

 ## Contact